IPA JobMatch er en job analyse, der ser jobbet indefra.

-It is the person who often keeps his thoughts and views to himself until they are processed in his own inner universe.
-The person can be seen as reserved and cautious, spending a lot of time thinking things through before speaking up.
+This is the person who often keeps their thoughts and opinions to themselves until they have been processed in their own inner universe.
+They can be perceived as a reserved and cautious person who spends a lot of time thinking things through before speaking up.

 HIGH SOCIAL ORIENTATION

-This is the person who likes to share their views and experiences with others, and is therefore always visible and vocal in social settings.
-They are outgoing and sociable, easily engaging in conversation with others.
-He is also the person who, by sharing his thoughts with others, often feels that something positive actually comes out of the social contact.
+This is the person who likes to share their views and experiences with others and is therefore always visible and talkative in social settings.
+They are an outgoing and outgoing person who easily engages in conversation with others.
+This is also the person who, by sharing their thoughts with others, often feels that they actually get something positive out of the social contact.

 IPA JobMatch – Main Factor # 4